On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: WED for -Free Chordal Graphs - a Direct Approach

-The correctness and the polynomial time bound of the algorithm is a consequence of the arguments above and in particular of Lemma \ref{WEDmaxvdirectS123frchordalgr} and Claim \ref{maxreduction}.
-This completes the proof of Theorem \ref{WEDdirectS123frchordalgr}.
+The correctness and the polynomial time bound of the algorithm is a consequence of the arguments above and in particular of Lemma \ref{WEDmaxvdirectS123frchordalgr} and Fact 1.
+This completes the proof of Theorem~\ref{WEDdirectS123frchordalgr}.

+It is still an open question how to generalize this approach.
+For example, the complexity of WED remains an open problem for $S_{2,2,3}$-free chordal as well as for $S_{2,2,2}$-free chordal graphs.
+However, for trees and forests $T$, there are only finitely many cases for the complexity of WED on $T$-free chordal graphs since WED on $T$-free chordal graphs is \NP-complete if $T$ contains an induced $K_{1,5}$ or $2P_3$.
+In Figure \ref{maxtree-free}, the maximum tree without induced $K_{1,5}$ and $2P_3$ is shown.